Advancing Metallic Surface Defect Detection via Anomaly-Guided Pretraining on a Large Industrial Dataset: Introduction

-In principle, large-scale supervised pretraining on industrial defect datasets could provide task-aligned features.
-Yet this would require massive bounding-box annotations—an impractical goal given the scarcity and imbalance of defect samples.
-A more feasible alternative is to leverage SSL on large-scale, unlabeled, domain-specific industrial datasets, which bypasses costly annotations while still capturing domain-relevant representations for defect detection.
+Large-scale supervised pretraining on industrial defect datasets can theoretically provide task-aligned features, but obtaining the necessary bounding-box annotations is impractical due to the scarcity and imbalance of defect samples.
+A more feasible alternative is SSL on large-scale, unlabeled, domain-specific industrial datasets, which bypasses costly annotations while capturing domain-relevant representations for defect detection.
 To this end, we constructed an unlabeled dataset comprising 120,000 industrial surface images spanning 61 categories for training and annotated two small-scale metallic surface defect datasets for validation.
-Surprisingly, our experiments revealed a critical finding: models pretrained on this dataset using existing SSL methods underperformed relative to their ImageNet-pretrained counterparts in most settings.
-This counter-intuitive result raises an important question—why does in-domain SSL pretraining fail to deliver the expected benefits?
-We attribute this limitation to the representation-learning objectives underlying current SSL methods~\cite{HU2023110578, torpey2024large, liu2023tower}, which are predominantly built on contrastive learning and image reconstruction.
-While effective for learning general-purpose features, these pretext tasks struggle to capture the subtle, low-contrast defects that are easily confounded with inherent noise, complex textures, and variable lighting conditions on metallic surfaces.
-From this analysis, it becomes evident that simply enlarging in-domain datasets is insufficient.
-The key challenge lies in guiding the pretraining process to focus on localizing the anomalous regions that characterize defects—an ability essential for downstream task.
-Building on this insight, we propose leveraging anomaly maps, pixel-wise heatmaps that highlight potential defect regions, as a powerful form of prior knowledge to provide explicit guidance for representation learning.
+Counterintuitively, our experiments reveal that standard in-domain SSL methods often underperform ImageNet-pretrained baselines.
+We attribute this limitation to the representation-learning objectives underlying current SSL methods~\cite{HU2023110578, torpey2024large, liu2023tower}, which focus on contrastive learning or reconstruction.
+While effective for general-purpose features, these objectives struggle to capture subtle, low-contrast defects that are easily confounded with noise, complex textures, and variable lighting on metallic surfaces.
+Evidently, simply enlarging in-domain datasets is insufficient.
+The key challenge lies in guiding pretraining to focus on anomalous regions that characterize defects.
+Building on this insight, we propose leveraging anomaly maps, pixel-wise heatmaps that indicate potential defect regions, as prior knowledge to explicitly guide representation learning.